The Churches of Puddletown, Tolpuddle and

 Week 1—Watching the film

-What to bring with you: Bible, course book (sign-up sheet in church), pen and paper
+What to bring with you: Bible, course book, pen

 Suggested Reading